-- 6. Except as specified in Paragraph 7 in the "Performance Article", movement to a higher step hereunder is predicated on satisfactory performance, based on the annual performance evaluation.
-In all cases, failure to achieve a satisfactory annual evaluation (i.e., a "3" under the current system) will result in loss of credit for that years' service in computing time on step. - 7.
-An employee who has been demoted from a position: - (a) without loss of pay; or - (b) with a percentage loss of pay pursuant to Section 6.072 of the Rules and Regulations for Personnel Administration; or - (c) with a loss of pay due solely to the fact that the employee's salary could not exceed the maximum for the lower pay grade;
+6. Except as specified in Paragraph 7 in the "Performance Article", movement to a higher step hereunder is predicated on satisfactory performance, based on the annual performance evaluation.
+In all cases, failure to achieve a satisfactory annual evaluation (i.e., a "3" under the current system) will result in loss of credit for that years' service in computing time on step.

+7. An employee who has been demoted from a position:

+(a) without loss of pay; or

-and who later returns within two (2) years to a position in a higher pay grade shall be considered, for purposes of salary adjustment, to be a restored employee under Section 6.077 of the Rules and Regulations for Personnel Administration.
+(b) with a percentage loss of pay pursuant to Section 6.072 of the Rules and Regulations for Personnel Administration; or and who later returns within two (2) years to a position in a higher pay grade shall be considered, for purposes of salary adjustment, to be a restored employee under Section 6.077 of the Rules and Regulations for Personnel Administration.